lingpy/calc-workflow/slides/slides.md

 <p>Reasons</p>

-* Language changes including semantic shift.
+* Language change includes semantic shift.
 * Many SEA languages are rich in compounding, we find many words being re-used across the lexicon, even in small numbers of vocabulary.

 --